coder/code-server/doc/CONTRIBUTING.md

 Any changes made to the source will be live reloaded.

-If you run into issues about a different version of Node being used, try running `npm rebuild` in the VS Code directory.

 If changes are made to the patch and you've built previously you must manually reset VS Code then run `yarn vscode:patch`.